edyu/wtf-zig-if/README.md

 ## Introduction

-[Zig](https://ziglang.org) is a modern system programming language and although it claims to a be a **better C**, many people who initially didn't need system programming were attracted to it due to the simplicity of its syntax compared to alternatives such as _C++_ or _Rust_.
+[**Zig**](https://ziglang.org) is a modern system programming language and although it claims to a be a **better C**, many people who initially didn't need system programming were attracted to it due to the simplicity of its syntax compared to alternatives such as **C++** or **Rust**.

 However, due to the power of the language, some of the syntax are not obvious for those first coming into the language.
-I’m actually one such person.
+I was actually one such person.

-When I was thrown into Zig (by choice) for my current project, I didn’t think twice but Zig happens to overload the simple **if** statement for many of the new concepts that underlie Zig’s power.
-Today we’ll explore the **if** statement in Zig and by the end hopefully you’ll have a better grasp of the language.
+When I was thrown into **Zig** (by choice) for my current project, I didn’t think twice but as my code becomes more complex, I started to be confused in the simplest programming construct--_if_ statement.

+The reason is that **Zig** happens to overload the simple _if_ statement for many of the new concepts that underlie **Zig**’s power.
+Today we’ll explore the _if_ statement in **Zig** and by the end hopefully you’ll have a better grasp of the language.

 ## Basic _if_ statement